sandordargo/sandordargo.github.io/_posts/2023-2-15-evolution-of-enums.md

 enum Direction : char { north, south, east, west,
      northeast, northwest, southeast, southwest };
 ```

-- Or if you happen to forward declare an `enum` then you also must declare the type;
+- Or if you happen to forward declare an `enum` then you also must declare the type:

 ```cpp
 enum Direction : char;
 void navigate(Direction d);